 Exactly eighty years ago, Pablo Picasso took on a commission that would forever change both his career and the entire outlook of modern art.
-The famous Guernica was painted by the Cubist painter in the June of 1937.
+The famous Guernica painting was painted by the Cubist painter in the June of 1937.
 Its title refers to the city of the same name that was bombed by Nazi planes during the Spanish Civil War, an event that destroyed three-quarters of the ancient town, killing and wounding hundreds of civilians in the process.

-Uncompromisingly honest in its brutality and underlined by the artist’s signature visual style, Picasso’s Guernica portrayed the horrors of war at their fullest and, as a result, has come to be an universal anti-war symbol.
+Uncompromisingly honest in its brutality and underlined by the artist's signature visual style, Picasso’s Guernica portrayed the horrors of war at their fullest and, as a result, has come to be a universal anti-war symbol.

 Guernica is a mural-sized oil painting many art critics consider to be one of the most moving and powerful anti-war paintings in history.
 Standing at 3.49 meters (11 ft 5 in) tall and 7.76 meters (25 ft 6 in) wide, the painting shows the suffering of people wrenched by violence and chaos.
 While numerous works by Picasso have been crowned as masterpieces, like Les Demoiselles d’Avignon (1907) which effectively set Western abstract art in motion, Guernica stands alone in the artist’s prolific oeuvre.

-In the mid-1920s, around the time Picasso became actively involved with Surrealism, he was mainly painting interiors with still lifes, featuring objects like musical instruments and fruits.
-He used these traditional themes to experiment with his ideas of breaking the form and presenting the composition from multiple perspectives – aspects that soon became fundamental to Cubism.
+In the mid-1920s, around the time Pablo Picasso became actively involved with Surrealism, he was mainly painting interiors with still lifes, featuring objects like musical instruments and fruits.
+He used these traditional themes to experiment with his ideas of breaking the form and presenting the composition from multiple perspectives - aspects that soon became fundamental to Cubism.

 However, as Pablo viewed painting as a personal experience that needed to correlate with the state of his inner life, the interior space of his works soon became claustrophobic.
-This shift occurred during the World War I, a period Picasso and the Surrealists spent examining the dark corners of the human psyche.
+This shift occurred during World War I, a period Picasso and the Surrealists spent examining the dark corners of the human psyche.
 The Three Dancers (1925) is a prime example of Picasso’s work of this era.

 Another theme seemed to be quite vital to Pablo's body of work back then - women.
 Notorious for his turbulent and numerous relationships, Picasso may have portrayed his lovers with affection in private works, but his public pieces often took a much grimmer perspective.